senthilrr/helloapi/README.md

 # Create an API with Node.

-1. Go to [Node Playground](https://www.katacoda.com/courses/nodejs/playground), create the two files found in "Node" directory
+1. Go to <a href="https://www.katacoda.com/courses/nodejs/playground/" target="_blank">Node Playground</a>, create the two files found in "Node" directory

 Issue the below Commands